 - Small Solar System Bodies

-Around 1800 AD astronomers have discovered several celestial bodies between planets Mars and Jupiter.
+Around 1800 AD astronomers discovered several celestial bodies between the planets Mars and Jupiter.
 They used to consider these bodies as a planet.
-But when the number of bodies increases continually astronomers classify another category and started using the word asteroid for some celestial bodies.
+But when the number of bodies increases continually, astronomers classify another category and started using the word asteroid for some celestial bodies.

 Dwarf Planets vs Planets